tczajka/sorting-searching/_posts/2021-07-18-roger-penrose-ai-skepticism.md

 title: "Roger Penrose's AI skepticism"
 ---

-Despite recent advances in Artificial Intelligence, I sometimes meet the claim that while computers can do many tasks well, human-level AI is not possible for fundamental reasons.
+Despite recent advances in Artificial Intelligence, I sometimes encounter the claim that while computers can do many tasks well, human-level AI is not possible for fundamental reasons.
 Skeptics claim that computers can never be as smart, creative, generally intelligent as humans.